Country Life is proud to present our updated list of the finest architects in Britain.

 Highly respected experts in traditional architecture, ADAM is renowned for significant new country houses, refurbishments and considered alterations to listed properties, as well as, increasingly, contextual urban design.
 The practice is currently involved in a significant urban extension at Nansledan, Newquay, for the Duchy of Cornwall.

 Known for designing striking contemporary houses with the atmosphere of ancient ones, Adam Richards founded his practice in 2000.
 He has turned his hand to a range of award-winning projects, including his own new-build house, Nithurst Farm, West Sussex, which last year won a Georgian Group award for a new work in the spirit of the Georgian era.
 With studios in London and West Sussex, the practice is currently working on a major refurbishment and extension of a Georgian manor house and a wellness resort on a Sussex estate.
 Mr Richards recently became chair of the jury for the RIBA South-East regional awards

 020–7613 5077; www.adamrichards.co.uk

-In addition to a highly successful architectural and master-planning practice, Ben Pentreath runs a burgeoning interior-design studio and, with Bridie Hall, the Pentreath & Hall shop, selling furniture and accessories.
-Recent projects include the interior restoration of the early-18th-century Chettle House in Dorset.
-This autumn sees the publication of his new book, An English Vision (Rizzoli), a monograph of the work of his practice.
+In addition to a successful architectural and master-planning practice, Ben Pentreath runs a burgeoning interior-design studio and, with Bridie Hall, the Pentreath & Hall shop, selling furniture and accessories.
+Current projects include the creation of a new traditional farmhouse in Piedmont, Italy, several houses in Scotland and the North of England and the restoration of an Arts-and-Crafts house in Penzance, Cornwall.

 020–7430 2424; www.benpentreath.com